|Full Management with ‘Rent on Time’

 Where there is an Assured Shorthold Tenancy (AST), the landlord or his appointed agent must protect the deposit with one of the three authorised tenancy deposit schemes, and serve ‘prescribed information’ within 30 days of payment of the deposit money.

 If the deposit is not protected,the landlord will be vulnerable to being sued by the tenant for a penalty of between one and three times the deposit sum and the landlord will not be able to serve a section 21 notice unless the deposit money is returned to the tenant.

 Smoke Detector Testing

-From October 1st 2015, the Smoke and Carbon Monoxide Alarm (England) Regulations came into effect.
+From October 1st 2022, the Smoke and Carbon Monoxide Alarm (Amendment) Regulations came into effect.

 In short Landlords are required to install and test, on the day of move in, smoke alarms on each floor of residential occupancy, within a house.
 Also, landlords of properties with existing tenancies are required to install fire alarms on each floor, if not already installed.

 If the alarms are not checked on the day the tenancy begins, the landlord will face a fine of up to £5,000.